 Movement / Home Range

 Mated pairs are territorial.
 The breeding season activity centers tend to be smaller than the non-breeding season activity centers, with considerable overlap between the two.
 Adults may or may not leave the territory during the winter.
 Most adults remain on the same territory year after year.
 Juveniles leave their natal territory in September, and while they are capable of moving long distances, many successfully establish themselves nearby.
 Some juveniles will travel through a variety of vegetation communities until they settle down.
 Distribution: The owl occupies a broad geographical area, but does not occur uniformly throughout its range.
 Instead, the owl occurs in disjunct localities that correspond to isolated mountain systems and canyons.
 The owl is frequently associated with mature mixed-conifer (Douglas-fir (Psuedotsuga menziesii), white fir (Abies concolor), limber pine (Pinus flexilis) or blue spruce (Picea pungens)), pine-oak (ponderosa pine (Pinus ponderosa) and Gambel oak (Quercus gambellii)), and riparian forests (various species of broadleaved deciduous trees and shrubs).
+Typically found between 4,100 and 9,000 feet of elevation.
 Ninety-one percent of known owls existing in the United States between 1990 and 1993 occurred on land administered by the U.S. Forest Service, the primary administrator of lands supporting owls.
 Most owls have been found within the 11 National Forests of Arizona and New Mexico.
 It is unknown why Colorado and Utah support fewer owls.

 Mated pairs of owls defend a breeding territory at least during the nesting season (March through August).
 Clutch size is small (generally 1 to 3 eggs), and eggs hatch in early May.
 A second clutch may be laid if the first fails.
 The females brood the young owlets almost constantly the first couple of weeks, then may be gone hunting for several hours a day.
 Owlets fledge at 4 to 5 weeks old (early to mid June), and leave the nest before they can fly, moving to the tree branches or the ground while still under parental care.
 Dispersal from the nest area usually occurs from mid-September to early October.
 Mexican spotted owls breed sporadically, and not all birds nest every year.
 Local conditions, particularly for the prey base, may govern nesting success.